mildsunrise/dcs-utils/acas/README.md

 ## HTTP interaction

 When interacting with the camera to receive or send ACAS streams, applets usually send `User-Agent: IP Camera Viewer`, though that's not necessary at all.
+Also `Content-Type` should be set to `audio/ACAS`.

 **Important:** if the server promptly returns `500 Internal Error` while streaming, you should reboot the camera and make sure you don't have the `Live Video` page